vdemichev/DiaNN/README.md

 * **--no-skyline** do not generate .skyline.speclib
 * **--no-stats** disables the generation of the stats file
 * **--no-swissprot** instruct DIA-NN not to give preference for SwissProt proteins when inferring protein groups
+* **--no-tims-scan** force processing of timsTOF .d acquisitions as dia-PASEF (i.e. not slice/diagonal), use this to process 'dia-PASEF' files that are wrongly recognised as Slice-PASEF by DIA-NN - this may happen e.g. if the files that have a single window within the frame split in several windows with identical m/z bounds but different IM ranges (not recommended)
 * **--original-mods** disables the automatic conversion of known modifications to the UniMod format names known to DIA-NN
 * **--out [file name]** specifies the name of the main output report.
 The names of all other report files will be derived from this one
 * **--out-lib [file name]** specifies the name of a spectral library to be generated